 - Pack sunscreen if you want to take to the top deck.
 Cape Town is both very sunny and very windy and you’ll frazzle under the deception of the breeze.

-4. Tour of the Cape penninsula
+4. Take a tour of the Cape penninsula

 Sir Francis Drake once wrote, “This cape is the most stately thing and the fairest cape we saw in the whole circumference of the earth.”
 It was 1580 but I believe his statement still holds true.